dit/dit/docs/measures/coinformation.rst

    In [2]: from dit import Distribution as D

-   In [3]: from dit.algorithms import coinformation as I
+   In [3]: from dit.multivariate import coinformation as I

    @doctest float
    In [4]: [ I(D(['0'*n, '1'*n], [1/2, 1/2])) for n in range(2, 6) ]